OpenBD/openbd-core/README.md

 ### Building OpenBD

-You will require the following to be able to build OpenBD from source:
+You will require the following tools to be able to build OpenBD from source:

 * Java Developers Kit Virtual Machine 8
 * Apache Ant (http://ant.apache.org/)

 Optional, OpenBD source drop includes an Eclipse project to enable building and debugging under the Eclipse IDE (http://www.eclipse.org/).
+All files required to build the core OpenBD JAR/WAR is contained within this GitHub project.

 All the necessary scripts and resources are in the ./build/ folder.
 The build.xml will build the core WAR file, the OpenBlueDragon.jar file as well as popping in the manual if you desire.